bucharestai/microsoft-cognitive-challenge/README.md

-# Bucharest.AI + Microsoft Cognitive Challenge
+# Bucharest.AI & Microsoft Cognitive Challenge

-This repository supports the BucharestAI + Microsoft Cognitive Services Challenge
+This repository contains all the required material for the Bucharest.AI & Microsoft Cognitive Services Challenge.

+## Introduction

+Welcome to the **Cognitive Services Challenge**!
+We hope you'll have fun using some of Microsoft's Artificial Intelligence services to solve our challenges, and learn how to make your applications smarter in the process.

 ## What are Azure Cognitive Services?